 Meals Ready to eat, or simply MREs, are very popular among preppers and survivalists.
 Although MREs are primarily intended for use in the field by the military, they are now being stockpiled by average Americans.
 Before you fill your pantry with Meals Ready to Eat, there are a few things you should know about these food rations.

 Hardcore survivalists and preppers cherish the lone-wolf scenario when the world of the end comes.
 However, seeking a friend for those harsh times might do you some good.
 Besides the company, other people will give a helping hand.
 The end of the world may not seem so bad if you aren’t alone.

 Bugging in can be defined as staying in your house and holding down the fort during an emergency situation.
-If you have everything you need in your home in order to survive there is no need to leave and head for a distant location.
-You will have to bug out only if there are solid reasons to do so, reasons that are usually a threat for you and your loved ones.
-Even though the trend is to bug out and there is a lot of literature dedicated to it, for some this isn’t an option.
-In fact, bugging in is usually the first choice for suburban and urban preppers when a crisis occurs.
-Since, not everyone has the chance to go for the hills or get access to a bug out location (BOL) is better to know what to do in order to bug-in and survive.
+If you have everything you need in your home to survive there is no need to leave and head for a distant location.
+You will have to bug out only if there are substantial reasons to do so and if your bug-in plan failed.

 Bartering should not be a skill forgotten in ancient past or used when you try to bring down the price of cheap, vacation souvenirs.
-Trading goods for goods or goods for services might someday become a need in our modern society due to its vulnerability to economic collapse.
+The barter items you should have in your pantry will save not only your life but also the lives of others.